Skip to content

 Public transport

-With that pass, you can use every public transport: busses, trams and, metros.
-Over town are several ticket stations, where you can buy singular or this same traveller ticket.
+With that pass, you can use every public transport: busses, trams, and metros.
+Over town are several ticket stations where you can buy singular or this same traveler ticket.
 As said it’s smooth and you can travel around fast.
 Trams can be a bit loud (because these are old), but you will survive.

 Tips & Tricks for Budapest

-For the best long weekend in Budapest experience is good to get to know about some perks, that might help every traveler to make trip easier and cheaper.
+For the best long weekend in Budapest, it’s good to know about some perks that can help every traveler make the trip easier and more affordable.

 Budapest Card

-Might be a great deal if you want to see all the museums, visit thermal baths, eat in restaurants.
+It might be great if you want to see all the museums, visit thermal baths, and eat in restaurants.
 Investment can be a money-saving move afterward.
-If you are interested in that card, then you can find more detailed information here.
+You can find more detailed information here if interested in that card.

 Hungary Forints

-A friendly reminder, Hungarians have their currency.
-Don’t collect too many coins, it’s harder afterward to change it in your currency.
+A friendly reminder: Hungarians have their currency.
+Don’t collect too many coins; changing it in your currency is harder afterward.
 Try to use all the coins on your long weekend in Budapest.

 Free Walking Tours